 If you are an avid gardener make sure you are not planting trees that are prone to being uprooted.
 A Eucalyptus Nicholii is a perfect example.
 These are shallow-rooted and are forever falling over in storms.
 Find something that is good in windy situations.

 Protect your trees root system

-Most people are focused on what is above ground and forget the roll a trees root system plays on its stability.
-Pruning tree roots close to the trunk, sealing the ground around a tree or compacting soil can all have devastating effects on your trees overall health and stability.
+Most people are focused on what is above ground and forget the role a tree root system plays in its stability.
+Pruning tree roots close to the trunk, sealing the ground around a tree or compacting soil can all have devastating effects on your tree’s overall health and stability.

-You should never directly or indirectly do anything near a tree that can affect a trees root system.
-Oil spills can kill a trees root system on one side causing the tree to fall over in time once those roots have died off.
+You should never directly or indirectly do anything near a tree that can affect a tree’s root system.
+Oil spills can kill a tree’s root system on one side, causing the tree to fall over in time once those roots have died off.
 Always seek the advice of a local tree service before making any direct or indirect changes to a tree or its environment.
 GoTreeQuotes is a FREE service that connects you with local tree services.

 Offence or defense

 Sometimes prevention is better than a cure and the only safe thing to do is to remove the tree before it comes down in s storm.
 Tree removal services on the Central Coast will be happy to inspect your trees and give a free quote for removal if it is found they are unsafe.